Table of contents

 Condition monitoring applies to thousands of applications, but the best-known include:

-Industrial plant and facilities of all types: Gearboxes, UPS, AC, electric motors, fans, pumps.
+Industrial plant and facilities of all types: Gearboxes, UPS, AC, electric motors, fans, and pumps.

 Pulp & Paper: Blowers, conveyor belts, chippers, chip classifiers, refiners, pressure screens, screw conveyors, agitators, nip monitoring, felt rollers, etc.